Center for Research and Security Studies

 The Center for Research and Security Studies (CRSS) is a Pakistani, Islamabad-based independent non-profit think tank founded by civil society activists to conduct research and advocacy on democratic governance, regional peace and security, human rights, and counter-radicalization.
 The CRSS specializes in communication to impart information to people in conflict- and disaster-hit areas.

 History

 CRSS was founded in 2007 by journalist and writer Imtiaz Gul.

 Publications

-Center for Research and Security Studies (CRSS) is recognized for its influential publications, including the NAP Tracker and the Annual Security Report.
+Center for Research and Security Studies (CRSS) is recognized for its publications, including the NAP Tracker and the Annual Security Report.
 The NAP Tracker audits the Government of Pakistan's counter-terrorism National Action Plan, while the Annual Security Report assesses violence-related casualties nationwide.
-Committed to enhancing understanding, CRSS produces insightful analyses and policy recommendations, with notable works such as “CPEC: An Explainer” and “A Critical Review of Taliban Rule: August 2021 – December 2023.”
-For additional insights, the CRSS Blog and the Afghan Studies Center website provide valuable resources for informed discussion on regional issues.
+Committed to enhancing understanding, CRSS produces analyses and policy recommendations, with notable works such as “CPEC: An Explainer” and “A Critical Review of Taliban Rule: August 2021 – December 2023.”
+For additional insights, the CRSS Blog and the Afghan Studies Center website provide resources for informed discussion on regional issues.